Print and Graphic Media Technology Bachelor of Science Degree

 What’s different about an RIT education?
 It’s the career experience you gain by completing cooperative education and internships with top companies in every single industry.
 You’ll earn more than a degree.
 You’ll gain real-world career experience that sets you apart.
 It’s exposure–early and often–to a variety of professional work environments, career paths, and industries.

-Curriculum for Print and Graphic Media Technology BS
+Curriculum for 2024-2025 for Print and Graphic Media Technology BS

 Print and Graphic Media Technology, BS degree, typical course sequence